jdeluyck/kcoreorg-website/_posts/2004/2004-09-30-countdown.md

 categories:
   - Personal
 ---
-Counting down yet again&#8230; The days that we are apart are long.. and the time we spend together seems to last an eternity&#8230; So well, until the 28th of october this time&#8230;
+Counting down yet again...
+The days that we are apart are long.. and the time we spend together seems to last an eternity...
+So well, until the 28th of october this time...